Skip to main content

 One low point after another

-Marcel “dries out”.
+Marcel “dries out”

-Sudden improvement with cannabis
+Sudden improvement through cannabis

-A lot of trouble about the ticket
+Lots of trouble about the driver's license

-This goes well for a few years to a traffic control in 2016, in which the police officer demands a urine drug test.
-Marcel explains his medical history to the man and "... that he couldn't pee in a tube like a healthy person" .
-The policeman then makes a smear that is negative and lets him drive.
-Unfortunately, the police officer Marcel's medical history reports to the road traffic office, whereupon Marcel is forced to a traffic test - cost 1400 francs.
-Marcel openly tells the traffic psycho login his medical history and explains that he uses cannabis for self -therapy.
-Of course, the mandatory drug test is positive.
-Marcel emphasizes: «I am a responsible person and I would never deliberately put someone in danger.
-I didn't have to drive after a joint car.
-Nobody is interested in this or it is even legal to drive with pain medication like morphine car.
-What was often the case with me when I had to go to the hospital. » The road traffic office deprives Marcel the ticket.
-He defends himself with a lawyer and the letter from his doctor - unfortunately unsuccessful.
+This went well for several years until a traffic stop in 2016, during which the police officer requested a urine drug test.
+Marcel explained his medical history to the officer and "...that he couldn't urinate into a tube like a healthy person."
+The officer then took a buccal swab, which came back negative, and let him go.
+Unfortunately, the officer reported Marcel's medical history to the road traffic office, whereupon Marcel was forced to undergo a roadworthiness test – costing 1400 Swiss francs.
+Marcel openly told the traffic psychologistlogin medical history and explained that he used cannabis for self-medication.
+Naturally, the mandatory drug test came back positive.
+Marcel emphasized: "I'm a responsible person and would never intentionally endanger anyone.
+Driving after smoking a joint was unheard of for me.
+On the other hand, nobody cares, or rather, it's even legal, to drive while heavily medicated with painkillers like morphine.
+Which, out of necessity, happened to me quite often when I had to go to the hospital."
+The road traffic office revoked Marcel's driver's license.
+He defends himself with the help of a lawyer and a letter from his doctor – unfortunately without success.

-From now on, Marcel has to go for a urine test every month for a year and also for drug counseling.
-He looks back: “I even had suicidal thoughts because of the ticket revocation.
-I could hardly visit my mother anymore, I had anxiety attacks and my health was deteriorating again.
-I kept asking myself the question: Why am I being punished like this?
-I didn't do anything wrong."
-Marcel tells his confidant at the hospital about his thoughts and she reacts immediately.
-A psychologist is called in and Marcel is given emergency antidepressants.
-Marcel reduces his cannabis consumption and finally stops it completely.
-Unfortunately, with the reduced consumption of cannabis, his health problems also return.
+From now on, Marcel has to go for a urine test every month for a year, as well as for drug counseling.
+He recalls: "Because of the driving license revocation, I even had suicidal thoughts.
+I could hardly visit my mother anymore, I had anxiety attacks, and my health deteriorated again.
+I kept asking myself: Why am I being punished like this?
+I haven't done anything wrong."
+Marcel tells his trusted person at the hospital about his thoughts, and she reacts immediately.
+A psychologist is brought in, and Marcel receives emergency antidepressants.
+Marcel reduces his cannabis use and eventually stops completely.
+Unfortunately, with the reduced cannabis use, his health problems return.

 Interesting facts about Crohn's disease